Uli-Z/spliit/README.md

 Set the `SHARED_PASSWORD` environment variable to require a password before the application can be used.
 Users will be redirected to `/login` and, upon success, an HTTP-only cookie keeps them logged in.
+If this variable is not set, the application behaves as usual without any password prompt.

 On Vercel you can define this variable from the **Project > Settings > Environment Variables** page.